AmroAbdrabo/orchestrationChili/README.md

 ### CelluloZoneAngleIntervalBorder

-Calculates whether the client's orientation is within **borderThickness** of the zone's angle interval limits.
+Calculates whether the client's orientation is within **borderThickness** of the zone's angle interval limits, value is `0.0` or `1.0`

 **Properties:**